 4. Wear your pupper out – every day

 A puppy that is nice and tired will have less energy for kicking up a fuss when they should be sleeping!
 Make sure you try lots of different ways to wear out your little one – including gentle, puppy-safe exercise, training and games.
 Here are 5 simple tricks you can teach your dog.

 🐾Top tip: if you can’t play outside because of the weather, or you’re still waiting for your pup’s vaccines to be completed, training is a great way to wear out doggos!
 Working their brains takes up lots of energy, and food puzzles can help with this too.

 5. Keep a routine

-Try to ensure your puppy goes to sleep in the same place, at the same time every day.
+Trying to ensure your puppy goes to sleep in the same place, at the same time every day is a great step to stop your puppy crying at night.
 Make sure there aren’t any major changes to the lighting or the sounds they can hear by making sure you keep all of the curtains, doors and windows either open or closed from the start, rather than mixing things up, if you can.
 Make sure you’re up bright and early, too – preferably before the whining begins, although that may be easier said than done!
 But the reassurance that you will appear, like you always do, first thing in the morning will help them feel more settled.